-In California, an employee who is terminated by the employer for any reason must receive payment on the date of termination for all wages earned through the final day of employment (including all accrued but unused vacation entitlement) (California Labor Code, §201).
-If the employee resigns, the employer has 72 hours from the date of resignation to provide payment of final wages (California Labor Code, §202).
-An employer’s willful failure to pay an employee’s final wages in a timely manner can result in the imposition of a significant waiting time penalty, equal to one day of the employee’s wages for every day that payment is withheld, up to a maximum of 30 calendar days (California Labor Code, §203).
+In California, an employee who is terminated by the employer for any reason must receive payment on the date of termination for all wages earned through the final day of employment (including all accrued but unused vacation entitlement) (Cal.
+Lab.
+Code § 201).
+If the employee resigns employment, the employer has 72 hours after notice is given to provide payment of final wages (Cal.
+Lab.
+Code § 202).
+An employer’s willful failure to timely pay an employee’s final wages can result in the imposition of a significant waiting time penalty equal to one day of the employee’s wages for every day the payment is withheld, up to a maximum of 30 calendar days (Cal.
+Lab.
+Code § 203).

 Hours and overtime

 What are the requirements for meal and rest breaks?

 Employees who work five hours or more per day must be provided with a duty-free uninterrupted 30-minute meal period.
 Meal periods must also be timely, meaning they are taken before the end of the employee’s fifth hour of work.
 If the employee is required to remain at the work site or facility during the meal period, the meal period is on duty and must be paid.
 If a meal period is not provided, is interrupted, or otherwise non-compliant, the employer must pay a premium equal to one hour of wages to that employee.